fxbrandon/CryptoModelerWebsite/legal.md

 ### Insults

-No one in the Crypto Modeler community should be insulted because of holding different opinions, or in fact, for any reason.
+No one in the CryptoModeler community should be insulted because of holding different opinions, or in fact, for any reason.
 Users should not post any insulting language or images on our platform to target one or a group of users.

 ### Harassment

 Any form of harassment, including (but not limited to) harassment based on sex, race, gender identification, age, occupation, religion, national origins, disablity, marital status, crypto beliefs or political beliefs is prohibited.
-Any unwanted sexual advances, adult media, sexual discussion or solicitation of sexual acts are also considered to be a form of harassment which is not allowed on the Crypto Modeler platform.
+Any unwanted sexual advances, adult media, sexual discussion or solicitation of sexual acts are also considered to be a form of harassment which is not allowed on the CryptoModeler platform.

 ### Vulgarity